-INSTRUCTIONAL METHODS: This class uses a combination of lecture and class discussions.
-In addition, assignments and take-home problems will be required to enhance the student's application and retention of the material.
-Also, Internet applications will be used to enhance student learning.
+INSTRUCTIONAL METHODS: This class uses a combination of Zoom lecture and class discussions.
+Students can download course materials through Canvas here: unt.instructure.com/login/ldap.
+In addition, assignments and take-home problems will be required to enhance the student's application and retention of the materials.